crisperdue/prooftoys/doc/mathtoys-dev.md

 the Metamath Proof Explorer (http://us.metamath.org/) are proving straightforward to translate into Mathtoys.

-### Projects for third parties
+### Projects

-These are anticipated projects deemed suitable for contractors or others not highly familiar with the Mathtoys/Prooftoys codebase.
+These are anticipated projects deemed suitable for contractors or others not already highly familiar with the Mathtoys/Prooftoys codebase.

 #### Restructuring engine.js